temp4422/temp4422.github.io/README.md

 ## Rules & Constraints:

-- Flat components encapsulation: at this moment, you can't include component inside another component,
+- Flat components encapsulation: at this moment, you can't include component inside another component
+- At the moment have to use tailwindcss for proper classes, because components with same classnames brake code

 ## Next.js